guhilling/cdi-test/docs/index.md

 ### How is this done?

-Actually it is quite simple.
-During testing every bean call runs via an additional proxy object that dispatches the calls.
-This proxy is configured by the ``CdiTestJunitExtension`` that analyzes the test class for mock definitions.
+Actually quite simple: During testing every bean call is executed with an additional interceptor that dispatches the calls.
+This is configured by the ``CdiTestJunitExtension`` that analyzes the test class for mock definitions.

 So there is one fixed "method routing" defined per test class.
 In another module test you are free to use the actual ``BackendService`` together with ``SampleService``.